Critical initialisation in continuous approximations of binary neural networks: Numerical and experimental results

 \subsection{Training performance for different mean initialisation $\sigma_m^2$}

-Here we test experimentally the predictions of the mean field theory by training networks to overfit a dataset in the supervised learning setting, having arbitrary depth and different initialisations.
-We use the MNIST dataset with reduced training set size ($25\%$) and record the training performance (percentage of the training set correctly labeled) after $20$ epochs of gradient descent over the training set, for various network depths $L<100$ and different mean variances $\sigma_m^2 \in [0,1)$.
-The optimizer used was Adam \cite{KingmaB14} with learning rate of $2\times 10^{-4}$ chosen after simple grid search, and a batch size of $64$.

-We see that the experimental results match the correlation depth scale derived, with a similar proportion to the standard continuous case of $6\xi_c$ being the maximum possible attenuation in signal strength before trainability becomes difficult, as described in \cite{Schoenholz}.
+Here we experimentally test the predictions of the mean field theory by training networks to overfit a dataset in the supervised learning setting, having arbitrary depth and different initialisations.
+We consider first the performance of the deterministic and LRT surrogates, not their corresponding binary networks.

+We use the MNIST dataset with reduced training set size ($50\%$) and record the training performance (percentage of the training set correctly labeled) after $10$ epochs of gradient descent over the training set, for various network depths $L<70$ and different mean variances $\sigma_m^2 \in [0,1)$.
+The optimizer used was SGD with Adam \cite{KingmaB14} with a learning rate of $2\times 10^{-4}$ chosen after simple grid search, and a batch size of $64$.
+We see that the experimental results match the correlation depth scale derived, which are overlaid as dotted curves.
+A proportion of $3\xi_c$ was found to indicate the maximum attenuation in signal strength before trainability becomes difficult, similarly to previous works \cite{Schoenholz}.
-The reason we see the trainability not diverging in Figure~\ref{fig:trainingDepth} is that training time increases with depth, on top of requiring smaller learning rates for deeper networks, as described in detail in \cite{Saxe13}.
-The experiment here used the same number of epochs regardless of depth, meaning shallower networks actually had an advantage over deeper networks, and yet still we see the initial variance $\sigma_m^2$ overwhelmingly the determining factor for trainability.
-We notice a slight drop in trainability as the variance $\sigma_m^2$ approaches very close to one, as argued previously we do not believe this to be due to violating the CLT at the first level of mean field theory, however the input layer neurons are deterministic, so this may be an issue in the first CLT.
-Another possibility is that if $\sigma_m^2$ gets very close to one, the algorithm may be frozen in a poor initial state.

-We should note that this theory does not specify for how many steps of training the effects of the initialisation will persist, that is, for how long the network remains close to criticality.
-Therefore, the number of steps we trained the network for is an arbitrary choice, and thus the experiments validate the theory in a more qualitative than quantitative way.
+A reason we see the trainability not diverging in Figure~\ref{fig:trainingDepth} is that training time increases with depth, on top of requiring smaller learning rates for deeper networks, as described in \cite{Saxe13}.
+The experiment here used the same number of epochs regardless of depth, meaning shallower networks actually had an advantage over deeper networks.
+Note that the theory does not specify for how many steps of training the effects of critical initialisation will persist.
+Therefore, the number of steps we trained the network for is an arbitrary choice, and thus the experiments validate the theory in a more qualitative way.
 Results were similar for other optimizers, including SGD, SGD with momentum, and RMSprop.
 Note that these networks were trained without dropout, batchnorm or any other heuristics.